KevinHobart/Active-Directory-Lab/AD-Lab_Setup/Join-Windows11-VM-to-Domain.md

 ---

 ## Step 2: Rename the Windows 11 PC
+Before joining the Windows 11 VM to the domain, you'll want to rename the PC so it is easily identifiable when viewed on the domain controller.
+A good naming convention would be **WS01**.
+This denotes it as Workstation 01.
+In the future, you can add more machines and continue with the naming scheme - WS02, WS03....WS21, and so on.
 1. On the **Windows 11 Client VM**:
    - Open **Settings > System > About**
    - Click **Rename this PC**